How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Fo Guang Shan

-You can’t help but be amazed walking down the Great Path to Buddhahood.
+We couldn’t help but be amazed walking down the Great Path to Buddhahood.
 It’s lined by eight pagodas representing eight schools of Chinese Buddhism.
 Looming above, the world’s largest Fo Guang Shan Buddha statue guards the path.
-Best of all, Fo Guang Shan Buddha Memorial Center is free to visit.

 Where to stay in Kaohsiung